nghenglim/hyperap/README.md

 ## INTRO
-A very minimal wrapper for Hyper.rs to create aworking webserver
+Hyperap - Hyper wrapper.
+A very minimal wrapper for Hyper.rs to create a working webserver.

 ## TODO
 - Better Dependency Injection